Using the Nest E Smart Thermostat With Solar

 Nest Thermostat E Versus Competitors

 When the Nest Thermostat came on the market, there weren’t any other smart thermostats.
 Over the last couple of years, however, other smart thermostats have popped up with different features best suited for different needs.

 Nest E Features to Reckon With

 The sleek design of the Nest E outmatches all of the smart thermostats on the market.
 While this smart thermostat doesn’t have a touch screen, individuals can control it by using the app, portal, or turning the ring on the outside of the thermostat.

 Combining Solar With the Nest E

 While the Nest E conserves energy consumed by heating and cooling devices, on its own, that’s where it stops.
 However, combining this and other energy-saving devices and appliances with solar can provide more savings.

 Residential solar turns each home into an energy factory.
 It allows every homeowner to have control of their energy source.

-Solar panels combined with the Nest E amounts to savings which are worth paying attention to.
+Solar panels combined with the Nest E amount to savings which are worth paying attention to.
 Both of these devices save money by reducing the need for fossil fuels.

 Increased Solar Savings

 Residential solar already saves homeowners thousands of dollars on electricity bills.
 The ROI of solar, however, increases when homeowners install both a smart thermostat and a solar array.
 When combined, the Nest E increases how much the solar array on the home can power.

 Homeowners who want to maximize their efficiency can with solar plus products like smart thermostats.
 They can also increase their efficiency by implementing positive post solar installation habits and solar storage devices, like battery backup.